n8n-io/n8n-docs/docs/getting-started/key-concepts.md

 # Key Concepts
+To get the most out of n8n's functionalities and build powerful workflows, it's important to understand some basic concepts.

 ## Expression
 An expression is a string of characters and symbols in a programming language that represents a value depending upon its input.